 f for front-wheel drive, and

 If this sounds strange, we can make it more clear by overlaying the lines on top of the raw data and then coloring everything according to

 Notice that this plot contains two geoms in the same graph!
 If this makes you excited, buckle up.
-In the next section, we will learn how to place multiple geoms in the same plot.
+We will learn how to place multiple geoms in the same plot very soon.

 Many geoms, like

 geom_smooth(), use a single geometric object to display multiple rows of data.
 For these geoms, you can set the